vSphere 5.5 Virtual SAN requirements (2058424)

 - Ensure Multicast is enabled.
 Multicast addresses can be changed if required.

-- Virtual SAN requires sole access to the host's local disks.
-Virtual SAN disks cannot be shared with another file system, such as Virtual Flash File System (VFFS), VMFS partitions, or an ESXi boot partition.
+- Virtual SAN requires sole access to the local disks of the host.
+Virtual SAN disks are not shared with another file system, such as Virtual Flash File System (VFFS), VMFS partitions, or an ESXi boot partition.

 For more information, see: